 - Use tongs (pliers).

-- Bend the wire at the middle (double), as shown on the 2nd photo.
+- Bend the thick iron wire in the shape as on the photo’s above.

-- Bend the thick iron wire in an arc (bow) shape.
+- Bend the thick iron wire in a curved shape.

 - Two bows of thick iron wire with eyes and loops,

 - Four thick iron pens, made out of pieces of concrete iron rods.
 Each thick pen has a handle.

 - Use scissors to cut each piece of plastic hose in the longitudinal direction.

 - Bend the corrugated plate in a tunnel shape.